 The function will take an integer array input.
 Let’s call the integer array array_in

-, for the size of the array:
+, for the index of subtree root:

 {